Sign up to receive Your Orchestra's newsletter!

 With these chilling words, Pravda set the stage for one of the most dramatic chapters in music history.
 Orchestra Wellington invites you to join us as we explore this gripping story in our upcoming season, The Dictator’s Shadow.

-2025 marks the 50th anniversary of Dimitri Shostakovich’s death.
+2025 marks the 50th anniversary of Dmitri Shostakovich's death.
 We will commemorate this by tracing the meteoric rise of a teenage wunderkind, celebrated by his country, who eventually faced censure and potential imprisonment, or worse.
 This perilous history feels all too relevant today.
 Shostakovich must be considered the most consequential composer of the twentieth century, especially when viewed through the lens of how his music continues to be received and interpreted.

 How does the artist exist in society?
 How do they respond to repression, reveal (or disguise) their thoughts, and connect?
 These questions shape our season.